herd-the-cats/srpm_install/README.md

 SRPM Install
 =========

 This role downloads the SRPM from the specified URL, builds it, installs it, and excludes it from further dnf updates.
-By default this role builds gnome-keyring without ssh-agent.
+Example vars and spec file for building gnome-keyring without ssh-agent are included.

 Role Variables